treeverse/lakeFS/docs/hooks/index.md

 An _action_ defines one or more _hooks_ to execute. lakeFS supports three types of hook:

 1. [Lua](./lua.html) - uses an embedded Lua VM
-1. [Webhook](./webhooks.html) - makes a REST call to an external URL and waits for response
+1. [Webhook](./webhooks.html) - makes a REST call to an external URL
 1. [Airflow](./airflow.html) - triggers a DAG in Airflow

+"Before" hooks must run successfully before their action.
+If the hook fails, it aborts the action.
+Lua hooks and Webhooks are synchronous, and lakeFS waits for them to run to completion.
+Airflow hooks are asynchronous: lakeFS stops waiting as soon as Airflow accepts triggering the DAG.

 ## Configuration